Reading Comp. Facts

 On the real GMAT, you will get a erasable packet and dry-erase pens: many folks find this is helpful for calculations on the Quantitative section, and the principal use on the Verbal section is for taking notes on Reading Copmrehension questions.

 Here’s an excellent way to see how good your notes are.
 Read a passage, taking notes.
 Then, without even looking at the questions, put that passage aside.
 The next day, with just your notes and without rereading the passage, try to answer the questions: you probably won’t be able to answer detail questions, but if your notes are any good, main idea questions should be easy.

 One suggested strategy is: before your read the passage, read the first question —- not the answer choices, good god! — but just the question.
 That way, you will have it on your radar.
 In particular, if the first question is a detail question, you will have your antennae up for that detail as you read.

 Not everyone finds this helpful.
 Experiment, and see what works best for you.

 Strategy #5: Read!

 Especially if RC is not your thing, then read every day.
 Read hard challenging reading even outside your GMAT prep.
-The Economist (http://magoosh.com/gmat/2012/reading-for-the-gmat-the-economist/) is, for a variety of reasons, probably the best weekly journal to read regularly.
+The Economist (Reading for the GMAT—The Economist) is, for a variety of reasons, probably the best weekly journal to read regularly.